Koh Phangan met kinderen

 Longtail Beach Resort

 Kim stayed at Longtail Beach Resort.
-Our stay at Longtail Beach Resort was fantastic.
-The basic bungalows are spread across a lush, well-maintained tropical garden.
-Bungalows with air conditioning are located within 100 meters of the beach, and some are even right on the sand.
-In the morning, you can enjoy a breakfast buffet with a cappuccino machine and start your day with your feet in the warm sand, under trees that provide natural shade.
+Our stay at the Longtail Beach Resort was fantastic.
+The basic bungalows are spread throughout a lush, well-maintained tropical garden.
+The air-conditioned bungalows are located no more than 100 meters from the beach, and some are even set directly on the sand.
+In the morning, you can enjoy a breakfast buffet with a cappuccino machine and start your day with your feet in the warm sand, beneath the trees that provide natural shade.

 Natural playground on the beach